w3c/wai-curricula/index.md

 Each curriculum has the following items:

 * Modules &mdash; Stand for a specific curriculum.
 They address one or more audiences and contain a set of units.
   * Units &mdash; Stand for a specific block of content.
-They define the learning outcomes, a set of topics to teach, ideas to assess knowledge and a number of teaching resources.
+They define the learning outcomes, a set of topics to teach, ideas to assess knowledge, and a number of teaching resources.
+You might need to spend different amounts of time for each unit.
+Adapt the duration of each unit and topic to your particular context.
     * Introduction &mdash; Describes the objectives and sets the foundations for the rest of the contents in the unit.
     * Learning Outcomes &mdash; Describe what the students need to know after completion of the unit.
 This is the core of the curricula.
     * Topics &mdash; Stand for specific pieces of content within the units.
 They also expand the learning outcomes, teaching ideas and ideas to assess knowledge.